lock3/wg21/paper.md

 We need that reference to know not only how the pieces fit together, but what they look like when combined.

 The direction proposed in this paper is synthesized from a survey of various programming languages[^1] and an extensive set of related C++ proposals.
 The reason for looking at other languages is to ensure that our terminology and ideas generally conform to common usage, and that we aren't inventing something entirely new.
 The purpose of surveying a large set of C++ proposals is to ensure that the reference picture is comprehensive and addresses many of the shared problems addressed the various proposals.
-Section XXX provides a rough roadmap from our current status to adoption.
+Section [](#roadmap) provides a rough roadmap from our current status to adoption.

 The direction proposed in this paper does not start from a fresh slate;
 it stands firmly on top of the directions approved by SG7.
 In